Paul Taylor (priest)

-He has an ongoing involvement in clergy wellbeing, serving as a trustee of St. Luke's Healthcare for the Clergy.
-He is also captain of the Church of England Golf Team.
+He is captain of the Church of England golf team and the Great Britain & Ireland clergy golf team (known as the Cranmer Cup team).
+Other sporting passions include coxing the Founders' Company Thames Waterman's Cutter and supporting Arsenal FC and Saracens RFC.

+He is a Freeman of the Worshipful Company of Founders.

-Paul was married to Janet for over 36 years; Janet died of cancer on 29 January 2021 aged 57.
-They have three sons, Joe, Matt, and Ben.
+Paul was married to Janet for over 36 years.
+Janet died of cancer on 29 January 2021 aged 57.
+They have three sons, Joe, Matt, and Ben, and a grandson, Henry.